bytedance/byteir/compiler/doc/linalg.md

 ```

-Here shows the difference when tiling along a reduction axis.
+Here shows the difference when there is an intermediate as as output.
 ```
 // input.mlir
 func.func @fuse_element(%arg0: tensor<512x128xf32>, %arg1: tensor<512x128xf32>) -> (tensor<512x128xf32>, tensor<512x128xf32>) {